AnswerXuan/Galformer-Improved-Transformer-for-Time-Series-Prediction/README.md

 Note that file_path and csv_path are the addresses of the folder where the results are saved, and filename is the address where the historical data set is stored.
 Please change it as required. l is the file name of each data set, using the for loop can achieve a run to predict multiple data sets, and save the results.

 The introduction of its principle, parameter settings and experimental results can be seen in the paper PDF: ''Galformer.pdf''

+Cited as:

+Ji, Y., Luo, Y., Lu, A. et al. Galformer: a transformer with generative decoding and a hybrid loss function for multi-step stock market index prediction.
+Sci Rep 14, 23762 (2024). https://doi.org/10.1038/s41598-024-72045-3